 The Company manages its capital structure and makes adjustments to it, in light of changes in economic conditions.
 To maintain or adjust the capital structure, the Company may adjust the dividend payment to the sole owner, return capital to the sole owner or issue new shares, following sole owner's approval.
-No changes were made in the objectives, policies or processes during the years ended 31 December 2011 and 2010.
+No changes were made in the objectives, policies or processes during the year ended 31 December 2012 and 2011.